Solutions to Subscription Problems:

 - If you are getting a message that your Password is invalid and you are certain that it is correct, your computer may be automatically inserting an incorrect Password that it associates with your Email or Username from some other online account that you established.
 This can be fixed one of three ways:

 - Option B: If you use Internet Explorer, you can clear the memory of passwords on your computer - although this will delete ALL saved passwords.
 At the top of your browser screen, click on "Tools," then "Internet Options," then the "Content" tab, then (under the Personal Information section) the "AutoComplete" button, then (under the Clear AutoComplete history section) the "Clear Passwords" button.

 - Option C: Instruct us to change your Username or Email.
 If a Username, suggest a name of 4 to 16 characters that is somewhat novel and different from other Usernames you have used in the past.
 Contact us at firstname.lastname@example.org.
 Once this is done, your computer will stop inserting the incorrect Password.

 - Click one of the following if you've lost your Username or Password for your online subscription.

 - If you get a message "Autologin Failed" after you try to log in, it means that your own computer is storing an old, incorrect password.
 To clear this password click on the following link [https://www.consumerlab.com/member_logout.asp] and then log in again with your correct username and password.

-- If you need to change your e-mail address, phone number, physical address, Name, Username, Password, or credit card or renewal information, you may do so as follows: First, log in (click on "Log In" at the top right corner of this page); Once logged in, go back to the top right corner and click on My Account; Once there, click on the item that you want to View/Edit, make the change, and hit the Submit button.
+- If you need to change your e-mail address, phone number, physical address, Name, Username, Password, or credit card or renewal information, you may do so as follows: First, log in (click on "Log In" at the top right corner of this page); Once logged in, go back to the top right corner and click on the words "Welcome,..." (which includes your first name).
+This will take you to the My Account page.
+Once there, click on the item that you want to edit, make the change, and hit the Submit button.